MLDaily/MLDaily.github.io/_posts/2016-01-08-regression.md

 		return J

 The above equation represents the Cost Function.
-This cost function needs to be minimum in order for our regression line to be most effective.
+This cost function needs to be minimized in order for our regression line to be most effective.
 To minimise this function, we iteratively reduce the values of our <math xmlns="http://www.w3.org/1998/Math/MathML" display="inline">
     <mi>&#x3b8;<!--THETA--></mi>
 </math> vector.
 How we do it, is explained next.

 <strong>Gradient Descent</strong> <br>
-Gradient Descent is an universally used algorithm to iteratively arrive at the minimum of the cost function.
+Gradient Descent is a universally used algorithm to iteratively arrive at the minimum of the cost function.
 Since we need to find the best line which fits each and every point on the graph, we need to change/update the values in our vector  <math xmlns="http://www.w3.org/1998/Math/MathML" display="inline">
     <mi>&#x3b8;<!--THETA--></mi>
 </math> so that they are minimum.